Improving ecommerce user experience (UX) is one way to increase your online store’s revenue without needing to increase its traffic.

-But contrary to what you might think, ecommerce UX is more than just website design.
+But—contrary to what you might think, good ecommerce UX requires considering more than your website’s visual design.

-It’s the way you communicate, accommodate, and nudge the user throughout their journey from first click to completed purchase.
+UX for online stores covers the way you communicate, accommodate, and nudge users throughout their buying journey, from first click to purchase.

 - Prioritize function above all